-At Northeastern University, she teaches classes on communication theory, health communication campaigns and regularly guest lectures for the Bouvé College of Health Science Honors Program.
-Currently, she chairs her department’s Curriculum Committee and serves on the Academic Affairs Committee for the College of Arts, Media and Design.
+At Northeastern University, she teaches classes on communication theory, health communication campaigns, risk communication and regularly guest lectures for the Bouv College of Health Science Honors Program.
+Currently, she chairs both the department Curriculum Committee and the Academic Affairs Committee for the College of Arts, Media and Design.